F5EMEA/oltra/use-cases/bigip-monitoring/README.md

 Elasticsearch is a distributed, free and open search and analytics engine for all types of data, including textual, numerical, geospatial, structured, and unstructured.
 Elasticsearch is built on Apache Lucene and was first released in 2010 by Elasticsearch N.V. (now known as Elastic).
 Known for its simple REST APIs, distributed nature, speed, and scalability, Elasticsearch is the central component of the Elastic Stack, a set of free and open tools for data ingestion, enrichment, storage, analysis, and visualization.
 Commonly referred to as the ELK Stack (after Elasticsearch, Logstash, and Kibana), the Elastic Stack now includes a rich collection of lightweight shipping agents known as Beats for sending data to Elasticsearch.

 In our environment Elasticsearch is been used to store the logs and events that are generated from BIGIP.
-You can find more information on how Prometheus has been configured on the following link (TTTTOOOO ADDDDD)

 ### **Grafana**